 SUMMARY The Public Health Responsibility Deal in England was launched in 2011 by the Department of Health as a public-private partnership.
 Together with government, industry and other partners developed a set of commitments or 'pledges' including associated targets and actions which business, health, community and public organisations can commit to in order to improve health.
 The health topics addressed were food, alcohol, physical activity and health at work.
-The featured article from a university unit funded by the Department of Health to evaluate the Responsibility Deal presents an analysis of the pledges in the alcohol domain.
+The featured article from a university unit funded by the Department of Health to evaluate the Responsibility Deal analysed the pledges and proposed actions in the alcohol domain.
+Effectively it asked whether, if implemented, the evidence indicates that such actions would appreciably reduce consumption of alcohol or improve consumer awareness.
+To assess their potential impacts, the researchers relied on the 14 reviews of the evidence uncovered by a literature search which assessed the research evidence for similar initiatives.